Rhodotorula

-Rhodotorula is a genus of pigmented yeasts, part of the division Basidiomycota.
-It is readily identifiable by distinctive orange/red colonies when grown on Sabouraud's dextrose agar (SDA).
-This distinctive color is the result of pigments that the yeast creates to block out certain wavelengths of light (620–750 nm) that would otherwise be damaging to the cell.
+Rhodotorula is a genus of fungi in the class Microbotryomycetes.
+Most species are known in their yeast states which produce orange to red colonies when grown on Sabouraud's dextrose agar (SDA).
+The colour is the result of carotenoid pigments that the yeast creates to block out certain wavelengths of light (620–750 nm) that would otherwise be damaging to the cell.
+Hyphal states, formerly placed in the genus Rhodosporidium, give rise to teliospores from which laterally septate basidia emerge, producing sessile basidiospores.
+Species occur worldwide and can be isolated from air, water, soil, and other substrates.

+Taxonomy

+The genus Rhodotorula was first created in 1927 by Canadian microbiologist Francis C. Harrison to accommodate red-pigmented yeasts (Ancient Greek ῥόδον (rhodon) means rose-coloured).
+Subsequent authors added over 150 additional species to the genus.
+Molecular research, based on cladistic analysis of DNA sequences, has, however, shown that Rhodotorula sensu lato is polyphyletic (a mix of unrelated species).
+Consequently, the majority of species formerly placed in Rhodotorula have been transferred to genera in other orders including the Agaricostilbales, Cystobasidiales, Cystofilobasidiales, Filobasidiales, Kriegeriales, Microstromatales, Tremellales, Trichosporonales, and Ustilaginales.
+Only a small, monophyletic group of 20 or so species related to the type, Rhodotorula glutinis, remain in Rhodotorula sensu stricto.

+In 1967 Japanese mycologist Isao Banno introduced the genus Rhodosporidium for the sexual state of Rhodotorula, producing hyphae and basidiospores.
+Following changes to the International Code of Nomenclature for algae, fungi, and plants, the practice of giving different names to teleomorph and anamorph forms of the same fungus was discontinued, meaning that Rhodosporidium became a synonym of the earlier name Rhodotorula.

 Habitat

-Rhodotorula is a common environmental inhabitant.
-It can be cultured from soil, water, milk, fruit juice, and air samples.
-It is able to scavenge nitrogenous compounds from its environment remarkably well, growing even in air that has been carefully cleaned of any fixed nitrogen contaminants.
-In such conditions, the nitrogen content of the dry weight of Rhodotorula can drop as low as 1%, compared to around 14% for most bacteria growing in normal conditions.
+Rhodotorula species are common environmental inhabitants.
+They can be cultured from soil, water, milk, fruit juice, and air samples.
+They are able to scavenge nitrogenous compounds from their environment remarkably well, growing even in air that has been carefully cleaned of any fixed nitrogen contaminants.
+In such conditions, the nitrogen content of the dry weight of the Rhodotorula species can drop as low as 1%, compared to around 14% for most bacteria growing in normal conditions.

 Pathology

-Only Rhodotorula mucilaginosa, R. glutinis, and R. minuta have been known to cause disease in humans.
-There were no reported cases of Rhodotorula infections before 1985.
+Only Rhodotorula mucilaginosa and R. glutinis have been known to cause disease in humans.
+The first reported case of Rhodotorula infection in humans was in 1960.
+There were no reported cases of Rhodotorula infections between 1970 and 1985.
 There were however forty-three reported cases of Rhodotorula bloodstream infections (BSIs) between 1960 and 2000.
-Rhodotorula is most commonly found in patients who are immunosuppressed and/or are using foreign-body technology such as central venous catheters.
-Rhodotorula is commonly treated by removing the catheter and the use of anti-fungals.
-Rhodotorula is susceptible to amphotericin B and flucytosine.
+Rhodotorula species are most commonly found in patients who are immunosuppressed and/or are using foreign-body technology such as central venous catheters.
+Rhodotorula infection is commonly treated by removing the catheter and the use of anti-fungals.
+Rhodotorula species are susceptible to amphotericin B and flucytosine.

-Rhodotorula can also cause infections in animals.
+Rhodotorula species can also cause infections in animals.
 There have been reports of skin infections in chickens and sea animals and lung infections and otitis in sheep and cattle.